DannyKirchner/Sparkify_PySpark/README.md

 If following libraries aren't installed already, run "pip install <package_name>" in your command line.

 -pyspark

 -pandas

 -matplotlib

--seaborn  <br> Due probably updating issues it is possible that seaborn doesn't work completely.
-Therefore, I included an install command to ensure it executes all neccesary functions, objects, etc...<br>
+-seaborn  <strong> Due probably updating issues it is possible that seaborn doesn't work completely.
+Therefore, I included an install command to ensure it executes all neccesary functions, objects, etc...</strong>

 -time

 -datetime